mechanoid/bookmarkable-nodepad/README.md

 A bookmarkable notepad is an URI that you can save as a bookmark and start taking notes offline after a simple click.
+It is based on the idea of Jose Jesus Perez Aguinaga (see https://coderwall.com/p/lhsrcq/one-line-browser-notepad).

+This repository is trying to provide a build setup for extending the behaviour a bit (see feature list below) and to provide a convenient way to download, and bookmark the stuff.

 ## Features